 I love kids tongs for adding a new element to play.
 Not only are the tongs fun for the kids to use, the practice of squeezing the tongs and releasing them builds up the hands muscles kids need for fine motor skills such as buttoning, tying shoes, and writing.
 To learn more about how to make fine motor play fun for your little one, check out this list of favorite fine motor activities.

 Now that I know how to dye rice, I think I might need to go buy some more rice.
-I plan to store our newly dyed rice in an air tight container which should keep it good to use for up to 5 years!
+And did you know we can store dyed rice in an air tight container for up to 5 years?

 I've got my eye on rainbow rice for my next dyed rice sensory bin!